maciejgaciarz/License-Plate-Recognition/README.md

 Returns array of suspected plates, then checks that array for plates using comparison of white and black pixels.

 preprocessing.py - Contains functions that preprocess image before plate recognition

+Licensed under GNU GPLv3

+Please message me if you have any questions.